php-xapi/repository-api/UPGRADE.md

 Upgrading from 0.2 to 0.3
 -------------------------

+* Removed the `NotFoundException` in favor of the exception with the same name from the `php-xapi/exception` package.

 * The public API now uses `StatementId` instances instead of strings to carry information about statement ids.
 This means changes to the following methods: